How to Prevent Recurring Leaks Under Kitchen Sinks

 Monitor the Condition of Shutoff Valves

-Shutoff valves are critical components that control water flow to sinks and appliances.
+Shutoff valves are critical components that control water flow to the sink and connected appliances.
 Over time, internal seals inside valves may weaken, allowing moisture to escape even when fittings appear secure.

 Watch for these warning signs: